National Diabetes Prevention Program

 - 6 monthly follow-up meetings

 Where can I participate in the program?

-Northern Dutchess Hospital will offer a free, 16-week National Diabetes Prevention Program, beginning Sept.
-15 on its scenic Rhinebeck campus.
+Northern Dutchess Hospital will offer a free, 16-week National Diabetes Prevention Program, beginning March 9, 2015 on its scenic Rhinebeck campus.
+Participants will meet on consecutive Mondays through June 26 in the hospital’s cafeteria conference rooms, 6511 Springbrook Ave., Rhinebeck.
+They can sign up for one of two sessions: at 4:30 p.m. or 6 p.m.
 To register, contact Amanda Sheffield at asheffie@Health-quest.org or 845-871-4380.

 Lifestyle coaches include Roufia Payman, supervisor of outpatient nutrition education (center) and Wellness Center exercise specialist Marie Monroe (left).
 Women's Health Secretary Amanda Sheffield (right) will help register participants.